 Ping Pong Book Club

 The Ping Pong Book Club invites AAPI people to read together in an environment of solace and nourishment—to connect and share in conversation through literature, especially during times of distress.
-Our goal is to exchange thoughts, experiences and feelings among one another, a back-and-forth, like table tennis, or simply ping pong.
+Our goal is to exchange thoughts, experiences, and feelings among one another, a back-and-forth, like table tennis, or simply ping pong.
 The reading material will focus on fiction and nonfiction literature specifically by female, BIPOC, and LGBTQIA+ writers, with a focus on art and artists writings.
 The Ping Pong Book Club is led by artist Nomka Enkhee, who lives and works in Milwaukee.
+The group is currently reading Ugliness by Moshtari Hilal.

-Ping Pong Book Club meets in-person at Woodland Pattern on alternating Wednesdays from 6–7 PM.
+Ping Pong Book Club meets in person at Woodland Pattern on alternating Tuesdays from 6–7 PM.

 We acknowledge that in Milwaukee we live and work on traditional Potawatomi, Ho-Chunk, and Menominee homelands along the southwest shores of Michigami, part of North America’s largest system of freshwater lakes, where the Milwaukee, Menominee, and Kinnickinnic rivers meet and the people of Wisconsin’s sovereign Anishinaabe, Ho-Chunk, Menominee, Oneida, and Mohican nations remain present.